rzumer/Webbum/README.md

 On Windows, all dependencies should be provided in the source code.

 # Releases
-On Linux, the `ffmpeg` package is required to run Webbum, and the `fontconfig` package is required for proper subtitle support.
+On Linux, the `ffmpeg` and `qt5` packages are required to run Webbum, and the `fontconfig` package is required for proper subtitle support.

 On Windows, release builds include Microsoft Visual C++ Redistributable packages, which are required to run Webbum.